pragmatrix/ScanRat/README.md

 		<- digits + digit --> fun (a, b) -> a*10+b
  		|- digit

-Here the `production` function creates an initially named, but empty production rule.
-After that, the rule body can then be assigned to production's `rule` property.
-This makes it possible for the rule body to refer back to the production and - like in this example - specify a left recursive grammar that parses digits.
+Here the `production` function creates an initially named but empty production rule.
+After that, the rule's term can then be assigned to production's `rule` property.
+This makes it possible for the term to refer back to the production and - like in this example - specify a left recursive grammar that parses digits.

 ## Parsing Sequences

-Tranforming more than three items with the `+` sequence combinators into an aggregate may get a bit annoying, because each new item generates a new tuple that contains the previous result type in its first type argument.
+Combining more than three items with the `+` sequence combinator may get a bit annoying, because each new item generates a new tuple that contains the previous result type as its first argument.

-So for more complex sequences, there is an alternative which makes use of [Computation Expressions](http://msdn.microsoft.com/en-us/library/dd233182.aspx):
+For longer sequences, there is an alternative which makes use of [Computation Expressions](http://msdn.microsoft.com/en-us/library/dd233182.aspx):

 The rule:

 	let addressRule = nameGrammar + streetGrammar + cityGrammar + phoneGrammar --> fun (((name, street), city), phone) -> { Name = name; Street = street; City = city; Phone = phone }

-may also be specified by a much more readable
+may also be specified by a much more readable and extensible:

 	parseq {
 		let! name = nameGrammar